 Phoenix Allies for Community Health

 Phoenix Allies for Community Health provides healthcare to those who have no ability to obtain insurance or other healthcare assistance while helping students gain valuable experience with patients.
 Learn More »

 Since 2003, The River Source of Arizona has offered a comprehensive holistic treatment program for individuals struggling with drug and alcohol-related addictions.
 The natural therapies we employ are effective at strengthening the mind, body and spirit.
 With an affordable fee schedule, effective holistic therapies and a variety of treatment options, The River Source continues to deliver as the nation’s premier drug and alcohol treatment center.
 Learn More »

 Since 1977, Sojourner Center has provided shelter and support services to tens of thousands of women and children affected by domestic violence.
 Through empowerment, families discover hope and have the opportunity to build new futures free from violence.
 Learn More »

 Southwest Center for HIV/AIDS is the largest clinical trial, education, behavioral health and nutrition support center dedicated to fighting HIV and AIDS in the Southwestern United States.
 Southwest Center for HIV/AIDS provides leading-edge medical research, education programs, wellness services, family support services and community outreach.
 Learn More »

 World Addiction and Health Institute

-WAHI is extended-site clinic offering the community free substance-abuse treatment.
+WAHI is an extended-site clinic offering the community free substance-abuse treatment.
 The primary means of accomplishing the detox phase of recovery is via the administration of intravenous (IV) nutrients combined with a complete oral nutritional regimen, part of which includes the use of focused amino acid therapies to re-establish harmonious brain neurochemistry.
 Learn More »